Fear Effect 2: Retro Helix

-Fear Effect 2: Retro Helix is an action-adventure video game developed by Kronos Digital Entertainment and published by Eidos Interactive for the PlayStation, and is the prequel to Fear Effect.
+Fear Effect 2: Retro Helix is a 2001 action-adventure video game developed by Kronos Digital Entertainment and published by Eidos Interactive for the PlayStation.
+The game serves as a prequel to Fear Effect (2000).

 Plot

 Fear Effect 2: Retro Helix begins in Hong Kong in the year 2048.
-The player delves into the colorful histories of the original cast of three mercenaries - and newcomer Rain Qin - as well as the extraordinary circumstances that brought them together.
+The player delves into the colorful histories of the original cast of three mercenaries – and newcomer Rain Qin – as well as the extraordinary circumstances that brought them together.
 In the wake of a degenerative global pandemic called EINDS (Environmentally Induced Nucleotides Degeneration Syndrome – pronounced "ends"), theft, murder, and terrorism have become big business.

 Hana Tsu-Vachel and Rain Qin are freelance operatives, Royce Glas is a washed-up former soldier, and Jacob "Deke" Decourt is a cutthroat assassin.
 Much of the game's intrigue lies in how these unlikely allies even manage to come together for one cause.
 From the start, each of them have their own motives, but they soon all become entangled in a sinister plot extending far beyond politics, espionage, or personal survival.
 The adventure takes players through a futuristic Hong Kong, the formidable walled city of Xi'an, the lost tomb of the first emperor of China, and, finally, into the mountain island of the immortals, Penglai Shan.